maivehanni/TalTech_data_mining_course/README.md

-This repository contains TalTech data mining course project and weekly exercises in Python.
+This repository contains TalTech Data Mining course project and weekly exercises in Python.